Zengakukatsu/ktaneNeuroBomb/README.md

 - `focus_module` — Focus a module on the bomb.
 Focused modules have their action windows exposed.
 - `check_bomb_status` — Inspect the bomb’s remaining time, strikes, and solved-module progress.
 - `check_sides` — Inspect bomb widgets (Battery count, Serial number, etc.)
+- `cut_wire` — test action exposed when focused on a Simple Wires module.
+Allows wire cutting however ontext is incomplete.
-- Generic placeholder and testing actions made for unregistered bomb modules and the simple wire module.
+- Use a generic placeholder handler given to unregistered modules in the `BombManager`

 ## Architecture